RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Reflection.md

 }
 ```

-The general reflection structure is a tree composed from namespaces.
+The general reflection structure is a tree composed of namespaces.
 So, in the example above, there is an internal structure like:

 ```text
 Namespace: Game